Valeil/FingerGuns/README.md

 # FingerGuns
-A shitty experiment by shitty nerds, named by a great artist
+A dumb experiment by dumb nerds, named by a great artist